By providing us with your data, you warrant to us that you are over 16 years of age.

 We are subject to the provisions of the General Data Protection Regulation (GDPR) that protect your personal data.
 Where we transfer your data to third parties outside of the EEA, we will ensure that certain safeguards are in place to ensure a similar degree of security for your personal data.

-- If we use US-based providers that are part of EU-US Privacy Shield, we may transfer data to them, as they have equivalent safeguards in place
+- If we use US-based providers that are part of an EU approved privacy framework, we may transfer data to them, as they have equivalent safeguards in place; or

-- Where we use certain service providers who are established outside of the EEA, we may use specific contracts or codes of conduct or certification mechanisms approved by the European Commission, which give personal data the same protection it has in Europe.
+- Where we use certain service providers who are established outside of the EEA, we may use specific contracts or codes of conduct or certification mechanisms approved by EU regulators which give personal data the same protection it has in the EEA.

 If none of the above safeguards is available, we may request your explicit consent to the specific transfer.
 You will have the right to withdraw this consent at any time.